Simple practices and intention can bring back the thrill of sensuality.

 “As we age, things slow down, dry up, and droop,” says Britton.
 She points to back and knee problems, severe weight gain, cancer (and cancer treatment), diabetes, and heart conditions as realities of aging that affect sexuality—as well how the medications prescribed for these issues may also impact sexual desire.

 “Looking at pleasure over the course of a lifetime,” Britton observes, “as humans age, often the result is leaning more into sensual practices.”
 She urges couples to continue intimacy by becoming more aware and adapting healthy practices into their relationships.

 Britton formulated what she calls a “continuum of touch” to identify five levels of touch people may seek and experience together:

 - Healing: A touch you might receive from a massage therapist, friend, nurse, or a partner who is channeling energy through their hands.

-- Affectionate: A touch to show friendship, caring, and nurturing, perhaps on the hand or shoulder.
+- Affectionate: A touch that shows friendship, caring, and nurturing—perhaps on the hand or shoulder.

 - Sensual: Touch that offers sensory pleasure, like a lingering caress on the small of the back.
 It can bring two people closer and can lead to the next two levels.

 - Erotic: An intimate and arousing touch that may include foreplay to sexual union.

 - Sexual: Touch that can include anything two partners choose to experience together, from kissing to deeper union with one another, that leads to sexual pleasure.